– Do you see your unpurchased shopping cart items in your emails or on display ads?

 -

 Only 30% of people visiting online stores put something in their cart, only 3% actually check out.
 This is so believable because it’s natural that people always look for better options.
 Most people get second-thoughts right before making the final purchase.
-However, they can be converted easily, just a little more push (in fact, pull) is required.
-Remarketing is exactly that pull.
+However, they can be converted easily; just a little more push (in fact, pull) is required, particularly in optimizing the payment checkout process.
+Remarketing is one of that pull.

 -